The Paradox of Robustness: Decoupling Rule-Based Logic from Affective Noise in High-Stakes Decision-Making: Results

-Across 12,113 responses, we observed 0\% narrative leakage, 0\% rule inconsistency, and 100\% schema compliance.
+Across the 16,564 valid responses (95.9\% of 17,280 attempted cells), we observed 0\% narrative leakage, 0\% rule inconsistency, and 100\% schema compliance among returned responses.
 We detected leakage by filtering 847 affect-specific tokens against all reasoning fields, verified schema compliance programmatically, and confirmed ground truth with two independent authors, who reached 100\% agreement.
-This perfect role-adherence explains the null result.
+Attrition was concentrated in open-source models (Llama-3.3-70B: 18.5\%, Mistral-7B: 9.5\%) and was non-differential across conditions for six of eight models (see Appendix~\ref{app:protocol} for per-model attrition analysis).
+This near-perfect role-adherence explains the null result.

+\paragraph{Continuous outcome analysis.} Because the output schema elicits structured JSON rather than a confidence score, we use output token count as a proxy continuous metric to detect sub-threshold narrative influence invisible in the discrete decision.
+If models engage more deeply with emotional content (e.g., producing longer reasoning), this would manifest as systematic response length differences even when decisions remain unchanged.
+Aggregate output tokens are 164.2 (affect) vs.\ 161.1 (neutral), a non-significant difference of $+3.2$ tokens ($t = 1.18$, $p = 0.24$, Cohen's $d = 0.02$).
+Raw text length shows a similarly negligible difference ($-14$ chars, $p = 0.21$, $d = -0.02$).
+Models list more items in the \texttt{inadmissible\_facts\_ignored} field under the affect condition ($3.23$ vs.\ $2.71$ items, $p < 0.001$), which is expected and appropriate: emotional narratives contain more identifiable content to enumerate as ignored.
+This awareness, however, does not translate to decision influence.

+\paragraph{Qualitative response analysis.} We analyze the \texttt{inadmissible\_facts\_ignored} field to verify models correctly identify and label narrative content.
+In the affect condition, 53.9\% of responses include emotional keywords (e.g., ``hardship,'' ``distress,'' ``personal'') in their ignored-facts list, compared with 4.8\% in the neutral condition.
+This confirms that models are \emph{aware} of narrative content---they accurately classify it as inadmissible---but this awareness does not influence decisions.
+Per-model response length is stable across conditions (Cohen's $d < 0.05$ for all models), with no model showing meaningfully different verbosity under narrative perturbation.